foundryvtthub/SR5-FoundryVTT/README-DEV.md

 * [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm)
 * [https://github.com/git-guides/install-git#:~:text=To%20install%20Git%2C%20navigate%20to,installation%20by%20typing%3A%20git%20version%20.](https://github.com/git-guides/install-git#:~:text=To%20install%20Git%2C%20navigate%20to,installation%20by%20typing%3A%20git%20version%20.)

-After follow these steps using your terminal (cmd.exe on Windows):
+Follow these steps using your terminal (cmd.exe on Windows):
 * `npm install --global gulp-cli`
 * Follow this manual on how to work with a Github forking and cloning, git branches and Github pull requests ([https://opensource.com/article/19/7/create-pull-request-github](https://opensource.com/article/19/7/create-pull-request-github))
 * `cd <the_cloned_fork_directory>`